osmosis-labs/osmosis/x/tokenfactory/README.md

 ### ChangeAdmin

-Burning of a specific denom is only allowed for the creator of the denom registered during `CreateDenom`.
+Change the admin is only allowed for the creator of the denom registered during `CreateDenom`, or the current admin.

 ```go
 message MsgChangeAdmin {